 Peak Design "Cuff" Wrist Strap Use & Tip

 And now you finally know, what those little red "Things" were mounted on some camera bodies!
-The are for the slick little Peak Design mounting system for they various straps, bags, etc.
+They are for the slick little Peak Design mounting system for the various straps, bags, etc.

-But like many products it does have a downside, and this one is with the metal adjusters found on these straps.
-Now I fully understand why they went with the metal adjusters, and can appreciate the strengthen they provide to the system.
+But like many products, it does have a downside, and this one is with the metal adjusters found on these straps.
+Now I fully understand why they went with the metal adjusters and can appreciate the strength they provide to the system.
 And let's not forget that when shopping for such products, it is also the total product ecosystem we are looking to join to help streamline our workflows and, in this case, the quick disconnect system is simply genius!

 The metal adjusters have two issues though that I sent a note to them about since I have come up with a simple work around...

-1. The Metal adjusters can scratch up an expensive camera body or LCD screen if not careful while taking it in and out of a snug fitting over the shoulder type of bag.
-Now grated, you could clip it off and reinstall the cuff each time you went to pull it out which is a viable option I agree!
-But, that can slow you down when you are reaching over or into your camera bag and grab it for a quick shot.
+1. The Metal adjusters can scratch up an expensive camera body or LCD screen if not careful while taking it in and out of a snug-fitting over-the-shoulder type of bag.
+Now granted, you could clip it off and reinstall the cuff each time you went to pull it out which is a viable option I agree!
+But, that can slow you down when you are reaching over or into your camera bag and grabbing it for a quick shot.

-2. Also, the metal adjuster could reflect some light (defiantly does not blend in well) which in a Landscape / Wildlife shooting scenario might not be the best thing to have.
+2. Also, the metal adjuster could reflect some light (definitely does not blend in well) which in a Landscape / Wildlife shooting scenario might not be the best thing to have.

-So, after some thought I came up with a simple, but appears to be effective work around to help address both two concerns.
-And that was the use of some cut to size, camo tape and the type that does not leave a bunch of sticky glue behind in case you need to replace it later.
+So, after some thought, I came up with a simple but appears to be an effective workaround to help address both concerns.
+And that was the use of some cut-to-size, camo tape, and the type that does not leave a bunch of sticky glue behind in case you need to replace it later.

 So here is the tape I used from Allen Company to help match the Pine scrub and Swamp I am taking shots in most of the time.
 Naturally, I recommend getting a camo pattern that best matches your local ecosystem.

-Now, if you would like to order one or more of these straps for your camera's you can find out more information here:
+Now, if you would like to order one or more of these straps for your camera you can find out more information here:

 Or, can order your own to try and have it shipped right to your location, simply by clicking on any of the product pictures seen above...

-Hope this helps give you some ideas on how keep your camera both secure, ready to use at a second’s moment without (hopefully) scaring off and missing that awesome bird picture you were trying to get while drifting along at the same time!
+Hope this helps give you some ideas on how to keep your camera both secure and ready to use at a second’s moment without (hopefully) scaring off and missing that awesome bird picture you were trying to get while drifting along at the same time!